DOI-ONRR/doi-extractives-data/_downloads/federal-production-by-month.md

 breadcrumb:
   - title: Downloads
     permalink: /downloads/
-description: This dataset contains monthly production volumunes on federal lands and waters and Native American lands.
+description: This dataset contains monthly production volumes on federal lands and waters and Native American lands.
 We have monthly production data from January 2008 through the most recently available month, which is usually 3-4 months prior to the current month.
 tag:
 - Data
 - Downloads